refinedev/refine/documentation/docs/api-references/hooks/data/useCreateMany.md

 <br />

-After mutation runs `categories` will be updated as below:
+After the mutation runs `categories` will be updated as below:

 ```ts title="https://api.fake-rest.refine.dev/categories"
 {